 What are taste buds?

 Taste buds are the true taste organ.
-They have numerous that are in turn connected to many different nerve fibers.
+They have numerous sensory cells that are in turn connected to many different nerve fibers.

 The final step in perceiving taste is transfer to the nervous system.
 This is done by several cranial nerves.
 All information is carried along the cranial nerves to part of the lower section of the brainstem (the medulla oblongata).
 At that point there is a split: Some fibers carry taste signals together with signals from other sensory perceptions like pain, temperature or touch through several exchange points to consciousness.